-- Start a vegetable garden in your yard. - See if there is a community garden near you, or work with others to start a community garden so you can grow your own. - Explore back-yard poultry keeping.
-Ask your local government for specific local requirements. - Plant fruit or nut bearing trees or shrubs that are well suited for our hardiness zone on your property.
+Srow your own Start a vegetable garden in your yard.
+See if there is a community garden near you, or work with others to start a community garden so you can grow your own.
+Explore back-yard poultry keeping.
+Ask your local government for specific local requirements.
+Plant fruit or nut bearing trees or shrubs that are well suited for our hardiness zone on your property.
 Examples include: Trees: Paw Paw, Cherry, Apple, Pear, Plum, Black walnut, Shrub: Serviceberry, Currant.

-- extremely GHG-intensive to produce compared to plants.
-Eating less meat and dairy will reduce emissions associated with food consumption.
-A great place to start is with "Meatless Mondays". - Eat regionally-grown food that is suitable for the Illinois climate will make a difference through reduced transportation-related emissions. - Plan meals to maximize nutrition and minimize climate impact.

-- Buy food directly from a local grower on an ongoing basis by joining a Community Sponsored Agriculture (CSA) group or frequenting a farmer's market. - Support restaurants and grocery stores that use and sell locally-grown food. - Buy food that is in season, minimizing the distance food must travel. - Support your local farmers markets and farm stands.. - Buy ethically grown and harvested food, like fairtrade coffee and chocolate.

-- Farmers can participate in the Illinois Nutrient Loss Reduction Strategy, a statewide effort to stabilize soil nutrients. - Implement rotational grazing. - Practice intercropping to improve soil health. - Reduce fuel costs and improve soil health through no-till farming.
+WOOL Eat climate- friendly Eat a plant-rich diet.
+Eat regionally-grown food that is suitable for the Illinois climate will make a difference through reduced transportation-related emissions.
+Plan meals to maximize nutrition and minimize climate impact.
+Support local growers Buy food directly from a local grower on an ongoing basis by joining a Community Sponsored Agriculture (CSA) group or frequenting a farmer's market.
+Support restaurants and grocery stores that use and sell locally-grown food.
+Buy food that is in season, minimizing the distance food must travel.
+Support your local farmers markets and farm stands Buy ethically grown and harvested food, like fairtrade coffee and chocolate.
+Practice regenerative farming Farmers can participate in the Illinois Nutrient Loss Reduction Strategy, a statewide effort to stabilize soil nutrients.
+Implement rotational grazing.
+Practice intercropping to improve soil health.
+Reduce fuel costs and improve soil health through no-till farming.